wpapper/neovim/README.md

 That shows an hypothetical conversation between neovim and completion plugin that displays completions when the user presses Ctrl+Space.
 The above scheme gives neovim near limitless extensibility and also improves stability as plugins will automatically be isolated from the main executable.

 This system can also easily emulate the current scripting languages interfaces to vim.
-For example, a plugin can emulate the python interface by running python scripts sent by vim in its own context and by exposing a 'vim' module with an API matching the current one.
+For example, a plugin can emulate the Python interface by running Python scripts sent by vim in its own context and by exposing a 'vim' module with an API matching the current one.
 Calls to the API would simply be translated to json-rpc messages sent to vim.

 <a name="gui"></a>